Breakthrough/PySceneDetect/docs/reference/config.md

 ## Settings File

-Most command line parameters can be set using a configuration file.
-[Click here to download a `scenedetect.cfg` template](https://raw.githubusercontent.com/Breakthrough/PySceneDetect/v0.6/scenedetect.cfg) containing every possible option with comments that describe each one.
-Note that lines starting with a `#` are comments and will be ignored.
-The `scenedetect.cfg` template file is also available in the folder where PySceneDetect is installed.

 A configuration file path can be specified using the `-c`/`--config` argument.
 PySceneDetect also looks for a config file named `scenedetect.cfg` in one of the following locations:

  * Windows: